ukparliament/weeknotes.data-search/1/index.md

 She also met with Wojciech who helped her with the developer career path.

-We also gained a data and search team plant which is currently on Saffiyah's desk sat in soil donated by Samu.
+And we gained a data and search team plant which is currently on Saffiyah's desk sat in soil donated by Samu.